 The Montgomery County Police Department has in place a crime data service.
 Residents can access neighborhood crime incident information via the internet, 24 hours a day.
 Users of the service may also elect to receive free-email alerts of crime which occurs close to their homes.
 Enter www.CrimeReports.com.
 The system will request permission to track your physical location.
 Otherwise, use the map to scroll to your location.

 Montgomery County Crime Reports

 The Connected Communities Listserv publishes local crime reports for Montgomery County – even ahead of the police’s own website.
 View crime reports

 Community Crime Prevention Tips

 Sergeant Warren Jensen shares the following tips to help curtail or at least reduce unattended property crimes.
 The subjects who commit this type of unattended property crime are typically non-confrontational and often go for the low hanging fruit.
-Only a very small percentage of the theft from vehicles result in broken windows, picked locks, or vehicle damage.
-A majority of this type of crime can by eliminated by taking a couple of simple proactive steps:
+Only a very small percentage of theft from vehicles results in broken windows, picked locks, or vehicle damage.
+A majority of this type of crime can be eliminated by taking a couple of simple proactive steps: